gvwilson/thirdbit/src/fiction/iffy/index.md

 They walked up the pier as if it was just another day, Edson and Iffy side by side with Wales two steps behind them.
-Iffy suddenly wondered what had happened to his toolboxes, but then they were at the gangplank and Aunt Naggie ran down to meet them and wrapped her foster daughter in a hug
+Iffy suddenly wondered how he had retrieved his toolbox, but then they were at the gangplank and Aunt Naggie ran down to meet them and wrapped her foster daughter in a hug